umdloop/style-guide/README.md

 # UMD Loop Style Guide
 This guide describes the style conventions, development practices, and coding standards for UMD Loop's avionics teams.
-It is broken up by language, listed in order of superiority.
+It is broken up by language, listed in order of increasing superiority.

 ## Julia
 * [Style Conventions](julia/CodingStyle.md)